rauf-dev/jtwenty/README.md

 - TO DO -> CREATE TRANSFORMATION FOR LARGE IMAGE <-- TO DO
 - TO DO -> CREATE GALLERY <-- TO DO

+### 4. Lightbox Page
+- Shows a carousel of the images inside the album
+-

 ## Cloudinary Image Transformations